cshinaver/TypeRight/README.md

 TypeRight CSE 20212 Final Project

 ## How to setup
+In order to build the files, you will need to install both SDL2 and CMake on your local machine.
+The engineering machines alreaedy have them both.
 To build the files, change into the build directory and run:
 `$ cmake ..`